-Here are some videos that will help you if you have questions about how to measure and install fireplace doors.
-The first video is a great place to start because it describes some of the important terms you need to be familiar with plus, it shows the difference between some of the frames and how they fit.
+Below are videos that show how to measure and install fireplace doors.
+The first video describes some of the important terms you need to know and shows the difference between some of the frames and how they fit.
+It is best if you email us your pictures first so we help you choose the right doors.
+Once that is done, we can refer you to the videos that pertain to your fireplace.

 What about Stock Size Fireplace Doors?